Vulvodynia: a psychosexual therapist explains.

 To talk about sexual pleasure as much as we do at Smile Makers, we also have to talk about sexual pain.
 Many of us vulva owners live with chronic illnesses such as PCOS, or conditions like vaginismus, that impact our sex lives and wellbeing greatly.
-The thing is, they are very rarely discussed out in the open, creating yet another female taboo.
+The thing is, they are very rarely discussed out in the open, creating yet another sexual taboo.
 Vulvodynia is one such ‘taboo’.
-So, we reached out to Alysha Nichol, a CORST Psychosexual & Relationship Therapist based in London, to help break it.
+So, we reached out to Alysha Nichol, a Psychosexual & Relationship Therapist, to help break it.

 Vulvodynia is thought to affect 5 million women across the UK...

-QUOTE: ‘I have come across more clients with this condition and it is becoming more regular.
+‘I have come across more clients with this condition and it is becoming more regular.
 It is very much an anxiety-based dysfunction, as are many others.
-And, it isn’t spoken about enough.’
+And, it isn’t spoken about enough.

 Vulvodynia can be described as an ongoing, unprovoked pain in the vulva that does not have an overt cause; where other diagnoses have been ruled out by examination and investigation.
 It may be primary vulvodynia - with no known cause; or secondary - caused by another condition where there is inflammation in the vulva, for example, severe vaginal thrush.

 It’s worth noting, as we are often not taught the distinction in our female sex organs, that the vulva and vagina are different.
 The vulva is the external parts of female genitalia, and the vagina is part of the internal genitalia.
 To help understand where pain is occurring, mapping the vulva may help!

 This constant or recurrent pain in the vulva can be experienced as: